-The great circle cut in the celestial
+The ecliptic is the great circle cut in the celestial

 sphere by an extension of the plane of Earth's orbit; equivalently,